ALA releases new Libraries Build Business Playbook to encourage small business development in public libraries

 Live virtual conversation February 7 featuring 4 Libraries Build Business cohort libraries

 WASHINGTON, D.C. -- The American Library Association (ALA) today released the Libraries Build Business Playbook, which showcases emerging models for small business programming in public libraries.
-Created by library professionals, the Playbook aims to on those in underserved communities.
+Created by library professionals, the Playbook aims to support libraries in starting or growing small business and entrepreneurship programs, especially focusing on those in underserved communities.

 “All libraries, no matter the size of their staff or budget have a role to play in their community’s small business ecosystem,” said ALA President Patty Wong.
 “The Libraries Build Business initiative is a powerful example of how today’s libraries and seasoned library professionals are advancing innovation and economic growth, especially in libraries serving entrepreneurs from underrepresented groups.